 Lower School consists of the first three years of Senior School – Years 7, 8 and 9 – prior to the start of GCSE studies.
-Girls are welcomed into the Lower School from a wide variety of schools, including Tormead Junior School and many local Preparatory and Primary schools.
+Girls are welcomed into the Lower School from a wide variety of schools, including Tormead Prep School and many local Preparatory and Primary schools.

 Each Lower School year group consists of five mixed ability tutor groups of approximately 19 pupils each.
-The girls are taught in classes of approximately 24, although practical subjects such as Art, Music, Design Technology and Food and Nutrition, are taught in smaller classes.
+The girls are taught in classes of approximately 24, although practical subjects such as Art, Music, Design Technology and Food and Nutrition are taught in smaller classes.
 Maths classes are set based upon ability.

 Responsibility and leadership are encouraged in a variety of ways; each form has a Form Captain and Deputy Form Captain, who represent their form’s views at School Council, and take responsibility for various administrative form duties.

 In Year 9 – the top of Lower School – girls hold additional positions of responsibility (applied for in Year 8), such as Sports, Drama, Art and Music Captains or Lower School Leaders.
 As part of the school’s pastoral induction programme for new Year 7s, all Year 9 girls automatically become an ‘Aunt’ to a new Year 7 girl.